 There are already literally hundreds (if not thousands) of different sorts of G-Shocks present on the market.
 To make matters even worse, the new PAG240-1, PAG240B-2 and PAG240T-7 models were presented last week in New York, NY.

-Featuring Casio‘s own duplex LCD display and iconic triple sensor technology that allows this tiny wrist computer to monitor and measure changes in air pressure, elevation (between-2,300 feet and 32,800 feet), temperature and the Earth’s magnetic field, the watch once again reasserts itself as an ultimate instrument for those who often find themselves deep in the taiga or on a peak of a high mountain.
+Featuring Casio‘s duplex LCD display and iconic triple sensor technology that allows this tiny wrist computer to monitor and measure changes in air pressure, elevation (between-2,300 feet and 32,800 feet), temperature and the Earth’s magnetic field, the Pathfinder once again reasserts itself as an ultimate instrument for those who often find themselves deep in the taiga or on a peak of a high mountain.

 And it can count time, too!
-This tiny little gadget lets you set up to four daily alarms, displays world time in 48 cities, features a 1/100 second stopwatch, a countdown timer, hourly time notification, 12/24 hour formats and even a snooze alarm.
+This tiny little gadget lets you set up to four daily alarms, displays world time in 48 cities, features a 1/100 second stopwatch, a countdown timer, hourly time notification, 12/24 hour formats, and even a snooze alarm.

-All three models boast the same functionality, but feature different finishes from quality resin and titan to high-grade leather and even cloth.
+All three models boast the same functionality but feature different finishes from quality resin and titan to high-grade leather and even cloth.
 Of course, the watches are not equipped with sapphire crystals, that, while scratch-resistant, are extremely fragile, but sport hardened mineral glass.
-The watch’s numerous push-pieces are also protected from accidental operation.
+The numerous push-pieces are also protected from accidental operation.

 Build Quality: 5/5